 Step 4 – Ear Balling

 Review the part while listening and check that your automation isn’t too extreme.
 Check that the part returns to the normal level in the desired amount of time for your track.
 Like many things in Music Production and creation, subtlety is often the key.
-We aren’t going for anything too noticeable here, it should be more subliminal for maximum effect.
+We aren’t going for anything too noticeable, it should be more subliminal for maximum effect.

 This is a very simple mixing trick to make your mixes more dynamic, but it’s one that can have a massive impact on the interest of your mixes.
-Back in the days before DAWs, mix engineers would man the huge SSL mixing boards with energy and artistry.
-This modern technique can help you avoid stagnant mixes and dynamics in your own productions and try to recreate some of that feel.
+Back in the days before DAWs, mix engineers would man the huge SSL mixing boards with high energy and artistry.
+This modern version can help you avoid stagnant mixes and dynamics in your own productions and try to recreate some of that organic feel.
 Have a go and comment below to let me know how you got on or if you’ve any questions.